xpladev/docs/content/en/ecosystem/ecosystem/venly-tools/about-venly.md

 ## Venly - XPLA

-Venly supports the XPLA chain on its Wallet API which allows you to create wallets on the XPLA chain.
+Venly supports the CONX Chain on its Wallet API which allows you to create wallets on the CONX Chain.
 You can send and receive funds to/from XPLA wallets directly through the Wallet API, enabling seamless integration with applications using the XPLA blockchain.

 > Read the next guide to learn how to create and manage XPLA wallets with the Wallet API.